erankova/Fortune-Inc-Aviation-Analysis/README.md

 **Conclusion** <br>

-For Phase 1 of Aviation Department exansion we suggest starting small with Cessna 172 as it poses least risk overall to passengers and business development.
+For <u>*Phase 1*</u> of Aviation Department expansion we suggest starting small with Cessna 172 as it poses least risk overall to passengers and business development.
 As the industry standard, the Cessna make stands out.
 The 172 model, though 2nd most used, results in the least amount of destroyed aircrafts during accident events.
 The Reciprocating engine, being both industry standard and causing least amount of total injuries per accident event, is the clear winner among engine types and a great starter engine for our purposes.

-For <u>*next steps*</u> we suggest addressing the *data limitations* to perform a more robust analysis regarding additional Aircrafts we want to invest in for Phase 2.
+For <u>*Phase 2*</u> we suggest addressing the *data limitations* to perform a more robust analysis regarding additional Aircrafts we want to invest in for Phase 2.
 In addition, we would want to take a closer look at locations that resulted in least amount of aircraft damage and total injuries.
-We will also want to decide whether we will be conducing our own pilot/crew training.
+We will also want to decide whether we will be conducting our own pilot/crew training.
 Whether doing this inhouse or partnering with other companies, we would want to address the higher number of fatal injuries occuring during instrument meteorological conditions (IMC) as ~60% of accidents occuring during IMC resulted in fatal injuries.

 ## Repository Structure